splorp/tersus/readme.md

 Portions of the stylesheets are based on the [YUI CSS Reset](http://developer.yahoo.com/yui/reset/) and [YUI CSS Base](http://developer.yahoo.com/yui/base/) tools provided as part of the [Yahoo!
 User Interface Library](http://developer.yahoo.com/yui/).
 All of the [YUI Library](http://developer.yahoo.com/yui/) components are provided free of charge under a liberal [BSD license](http://yuilibrary.com/license/).
 Copyright © 2012 Yahoo!
 Inc. All rights reserved.

-The [HTML5 Shiv](https://github.com/aFarkas/html5shiv) is licensed under MIT/GPL2.
+The [HTML5 Shiv](https://github.com/aFarkas/html5shiv) script is licensed under MIT/GPL2.

 ## Version History